Charles-Pierre Augereau: Napoleonic Wars

 While serving in Catalonia during the Peninsular War from February to May 1810, Augereau gained some successes but tarnished his name with cruelty.
-During the Russian campaign in 1812, he did not leave Berlin.
 It was Augereau's brother Jean-Pierre, serving under Louis Baraguey d'Hilliers, who was taken prisoner by the Russian vanguard near Smolensk.
 He sat out the German campaign in spring 1813 due to illness.
 Before the Battle of Leipzig in October, Napoleon reproached him with not being the Augereau of Castiglione; to which he replied, "Give me back the old soldiers of Italy, and I will show you that I am."
 Yet, he led the IX Corps at Leipzig with skill and brought off his command in good order.

 In 1814, Augereau was given command of the army of Lyon, and his slackness exposed him to the charge of having come to an understanding with the Allies.
-Thereafter, he served the restored Bourbon King Louis XVIII of France.
+Thereafter, he served the restored Bourbon King Louis XVIII.
 But, after reviling Napoleon, he went over to him during the Hundred Days.
 The emperor repulsed Augereau and charged him with being a traitor to France in 1814.

 After being re-restored to the throne in 1815 following Napoleon's defeat, King Louis XVIII deprived Augereau of his military title and pension.
 Augereau died at his estate of La Houssaye only a year later.
 He is buried in the Père Lachaise Cemetery.